-ICAEW has a network of contact members around the world.
-Our Contact Members in Africa are your points of contact for enquiries and act as ambassadors in promoting ICAEW's strategy and brand within your country.
+ICAEW has a network of members around the world that offer support to fellow ICAEW members in their region.
+These ‘Contact Members’ are your points of contact for enquiries and they act as ambassadors in promoting ICAEW in your country.

 Gain access to a range of information and resources on countries across Africa, including economic forecasts, guides to doing business, labour market reports and information on the tax climate in each jurisdiction.

 Produced in partnership with Oxford Economics, one of the world’s foremost advisory firms, this quarterly report provides a unique perspective on the prospects for Africa as a whole and for its individual economies against the international economic background.